Jaguar I-Pace review: interior, dashboard & infotainment

 The I-Pace's interior is smart and modern, but there are more intuitive infotainment systems

 The I-Pace’s interior looks as slick and modern as the exterior does.
 Despite the battery cells under the floor, the driving position is excellent; lots of adjustment in the seat and steering wheel mean you can make it feel more like an F-Type to sit in, with the wheel up high and close to your chest.

-In fact, the stubby bonnet is joined by a vast expanse of dashboard inside to give the I-Pace the feel of a long-nosed classic Jaguar.
+In fact, the stubby bonnet is joined by a vast expanse of dashboard inside to give the I-Pace the feel of a long-nosed classic Jag.
 The interior is also wonderfully airy; a huge panoramic glass roof, thin A-pillars and large windows create a real sense of space inside.
-All trim levels come with plenty of equipment and the infotainment system, while not as easy to use as the best rivals', looks great and does everything you want.
+All trim levels come with plenty of equipment and the infotainment system, while not as easy to use as the best rivals', does everything you need it to.

 Jaguar I-Pace dashboard